RTXteam/RTX-KG2/README.md

     sudo docker run --name kg2 kg2:latest su - ubuntu -c "kg2-code/build-kg2.sh"

+Then exit screen (`ctrl-r`).
+You can watch the progress of your KG2 build by using these two commands (run them in separate bash shell terminals):

+    sudo docker exec -it kg2 tail -f /home/ubuntu/build-kg2/stdout.log

+    sudo docker exec -it tail -f /home/ubuntu/build-kg2/stderr.log

 ## Option 3: setup the KG2 builder in a Docker container in another host OS (untested):

 Prequisites: